 Table of Contents

-CodeIgniter is a lightweight, open source PHP framework that helps you build fast and secure web applications with a clean, MVC-like structure.
-CodeIgniter 4 (the current major release) focuses on speed, ergonomics for developers and modern PHP practices such as Composer, PSR-4 autoloading and a robust HTTP layer.
+CodeIgniter is a lightweight, open-source PHP framework that helps you build fast and secure web applications with a clean, MVC-like structure.
+CodeIgniter 4, the current major release, focuses on speed, developer ergonomics, and modern PHP practices such as Composer, PSR-4 autoloading, and a robust HTTP layer.

 Key concepts at a glance

-- MVC pattern.
-CodeIgniter organizes code into Models, Views, and Controllers so data access, presentation, and request handling stay separate and maintainable.
+- MVC pattern: CodeIgniter organizes code into Models, Views, and Controllers, keeping data access, presentation, and request handling separate and maintainable.

-- Routing.
-Human-readable URLs map to controller methods via defined routes (or optional auto-routing).
+- Routing: Human-readable URLs map to controller methods through defined routes or optional auto-routing.

-- HTTP request/response layer.
-A Request object represents incoming data (GET/POST, headers, files) and a Response object sends output.
+- HTTP request/response layer: A Request object represents incoming data (GET/POST, headers, files), while a Response object sends output.

-- Batteries included.
-Built-in libraries cover caching, sessions, validation, email, and more; models include CRUD, validation, and pagination helpers.
+- Batteries included: Built-in libraries provide caching, sessions, validation, email, and more.
+Models include CRUD, validation, and pagination helpers.

 How CodeIgniter works (the simple flow)

-- Controller handles the request.
-It coordinates work, calls models/services, and returns a view or JSON response.
+- The controller handles the request.
+It coordinates tasks, calls models or services, and returns a view or JSON response.

-- Model talks to the database.
-Models provide CRUD, validation, and entities for clean data handling.
+- The model interacts with the database.
+Models provide CRUD operations, validation, and entities for clean data handling.

-- View renders output.
-The response is sent to the browser (or API client).
+- The view renders the output.
+The response is sent to the browser or API client.

-- Caching can speed it up.
-Page-, fragment-, or driver-based caching (file, Redis, Memcached) reduces server work.
+- Caching can improve performance.
+Page, fragment, or driver-based caching (file, Redis, Memcached) reduces server load.

 Why developers choose CodeIgniter

-- Performance first.
-Small footprint, efficient routing, and multiple caching options help apps feel snappy even under load.
+- Performance comes first.
+A small footprint, efficient routing, and multiple caching options help apps remain responsive even under load.

 - Modern PHP features.
-Composer installation, PSR compliance, testing support, and CLI tooling keep workflows current.
+Composer installation, PSR compliance, testing support, and CLI tools keep workflows up to date.

 Common use cases